-I first visited Rudolstadt in September of 2012 to visit a friend and see a firework show at the Castle Heidecksburg which is enthroned on a hill above the old town.
-My friend had grown up in Rudolstadt, a small rural town in west Germany.
-We stood at the top of the castle that evening and looked out upon the city below as it was lit up by spectacular fireworks.
-From these first moments I could feel that there was something special about this place.
+Rudolstadt is a small rural town in west Germany built along the river Saale inside of a wide valley surrounded by woods.
+I first visited Rudolstadt in September of 2012 during their annual firework show at the castle (Schloss Heidecksburg) which is enthroned on a hill above the town.
+I stood at the top of the castle and looked out upon the city below as it was lit up by spectacular fireworks.
+From these first moments, I could feel that there was something magical about this place.

 On my second visit to Rudolstadt, my friend and I encountered a curious character while walking up the hill to visit the castle; an older gentleman dressed in colorful clothes, a white wig, high heel shoes, and a cane with the head of a lion on it.
 We briefly greeted each other in passing and my friend explained that this man was the last remaining ancestor of a royal bloodline here in Rudolstadt.
 I was intrigued but didn’t think about it too much since we were on our way to the castle.

 The next day I was walking across town, and I noticed these large handwritten posters with text and illustrations hanging in the windows of one of the homes on the street.
 I asked my friend about this house and if she could translate the poster’s text, and she explained that this was the house of the royal gentleman whom we had crossed paths with the day before.
 The posters were poetically written with political messages and pleaded for help to save his family home from being taken by the government.
 I was told that he was being kicked out of his family home because he could no longer pay his bills.
 I also learned that his home had been vandalized and eggs were being thrown at his windows in protest of his signs.